graphery/graphane-doc/src/guide/composer/index.md

 Graphane runs dynamically in the browser, and does not require compiling or transpiling at development time.

-## g-composer
+## `g-composer`

-By leveraging the Graphane template web component, you can enhance your content with visually compelling graphics and visualizations without requiring extensive code modifications or specific framework dependencies.
+By leveraging the web component Graphane Composer, you can enhance your content with visually compelling graphics and visualizations without requiring extensive code modifications or specific framework dependencies.